ABSanthosh/SWENG-837-Course-Project/Readme.md

 ## UML Use Case Diagram

-The UML Use Case Diagram for Barn (Better Alternative to RSS News) provides a high-level visual representation of the system's actors and their interactions with the application.
+This UML Use Case Diagram for Barn gives a high-level visual representation of the system's actors and their interactions with the application.
 This diagram helps stakeholders understand how users and external systems engage with Barn to achieve its core functionalities, such as reading personalized news, managing preferences, and providing feedback.

 Below is the PlantUML for the Use Case Diagram, followed by a detailed explanation of each component.